MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

 ## 3 - Create your Azure DevOps project and variables

 Set up your Azure DevOps project and a build pipeline.
-You'll also add variables for your development and staging environments.
+You'll also add variables for your development and staging instances.

 Your build pipeline: